 Hostile or Unwanted Conduct

-The behaviour or things said must be hostile, that is to say, aggressive, threatening or harmful, or being done by someone behaving like an enemy.
+The behaviour or things said must be hostile, meaning aggressive, threatening or harmful, or being done by someone behaving like an enemy.

 The behaviour or things said must be unwanted.
 A gesture can be unwanted even if the employee does not protest out loud.